Monthly Archives: April 2009

 Catalyst West Coast 2009 (More)

 There were a number of great talks over the two days of the Catalyst Conference, but in some ways the first was the best.
 (For me as a pastor.
-Another talk was the best for me as a follower of … Continue reading
+Another talk was the best for me as a follower of Christ; I’ll write about that in a few days.)
+The talk was by Andy Stanley, … Continue reading »

 Catalyst West Coast 2009 (More)

 There was a great slate of speakers at the conference, including some “big names” like Rick Warren and Andy Stanley and Ravi Zacharias.
-There was also a great presentation by Erwin McManus (whose book Unstoppable Force we just studied in … Continue reading
+There was also a great presentation by Erwin McManus (whose book Unstoppable Force we just studied in the Wednesday class).
+But one of the most impressive speakers was someone I’d never heard … Continue reading »

 Catalyst West Coast 2009